djomo-moungoue/PowerShellScripting/README.md

 Everything is an object in PowerShell.

-Always use the select-object to filter the properties before using the where-object to filger by value.
+Always use the `select-object` command to filter object properties before using the `where-object` command to filter property values.

 The comparison operators in PowerShell are case insensitive.
 Add a prefix `c` to make a case sensitive comparison.
 Example: -eq is a case insensitve equality. -ceq is a case sensitive equality